 Private Math Tuition

 Private tuition is one of the best options for your child, as it will allow the tutor to provide one on one guidance and attention to your child.
 This means that the tuition sessions can be adapted to suit your child’s specific learning style, and can also be conducted at a pace that is comfortable for your child.
 Private tuition is also more efficient compared to group tuition, as the private tutor can decide to zoom into and focus on what your child is struggling the most with, while giving less attention to math concepts that your child has already mastered.
 This is unlike group tuition, where the classes typically proceed in a pre-planned sequence, and where the tutor has to consider the needs of all the students attending the tuition lesson.

 If you are interested in getting a private math tutor for your child, you might find yourself a little lost, not knowing where to start looking for one.
-After all, this is unlike a tuition centre that you can simply walk into and enroll your child for a lesson.
+After all, this is unlike a tuition centre (check out some of them here) that you can simply walk into and enroll your child for a lesson.
 If you are currently in a struggle to find a private math tutor for your child, read on, as we will be sharing more about that with you.

 Common problems parents face when finding a private math tutor for their child